noiseprotocol/noise_spec/noise.md

  keys they possess.

  * Because Noise uses ephemeral public keys as nonces, parties must send an ephemeral public key as the first token of the first message they send.
-Also, after sending an ephemeral public key, parties must never send encrypted data unless they have performed DH between their current ephemeral and all of the other party's key pairs.
+   Also, after sending an ephemeral public key, parties must not send encrypted data (i.e. static public keys and payloads) until they have performed DH between their current ephemeral and all of the other party's key pairs.

 Patterns failing the first check will obviously abort the program.
 Patterns failing the second check could result in subtle but catastrophic security flaws.